-Judy Temple Humphrey School of Public Affairs, University of Minnesota Steps in social impact financing through a Pay-for-Success contract (sometimes called social impact bonds SIBS)
+Judy Temple Humphrey School of Public Affairs, University of Minnesota

+Steps in social impact financing through a Pay-for-Success contract (sometimes called social impact bonds SIBS, a misnomer)

-- 1. Find private investors willing to spend \$5 to \$20 million or more to expand promising services at the state or local level. - 2.
-Identify what social, educational, or health services are effective and actually save governments more money than they cost.
+- 1. Identify what social, educational, or health services are effective and actually save governments more money than they cost.
 Ex.
-Programs for recidivism prevention, supportive housing, early childhood interventions - 3.
+Programs for recidivism prevention, supportive housing, early childhood interventions - 2.
+Find private investors willing to spend \$5 to \$20 million or more to expand promising social services at the state or local level. - 3.
 Identify "success targets" indicators that the services are generating cost savings to governments.
-Examples: reduction in jail days, reductions in emergency room visits, reduction in special education placement rates. - 4.
-Governments pay back private investors plus interest when an evaluation finds that the projects meet the targets for success.
+Examples: reduction in jail days, reductions in special education placement rates, reductions in emergency room visits. - 4.
+Governments pay back private investors when the projects meet the targets for success.